 Step 3: Parents or guardians will then receive a letter that outlines the funding available and the funding period dates.

 Step 4: Parents select their service providers (this is where Meridian Rehab comes in!).
 For children under the age of six, professionals must be selected from the Registry of Autism Service Providers (RASP).
 It’s also recommended that families of children over the age of six also choose service providers from the RASP.

-Step 5: Our therapist will help you complete the Request to Pay (RTP) Service Providers / Suppliers Form and review it with you to ensure everything’s correct.
-This is where you’ll decide the session length, and total amount of funding you want to ‘assign’ to Meridian.
-Once it’s complete, you’ll sign off on the form and it will be emailed to AFU to processing.
+Step 5: Our parent-liaison will help you get set up on the Autism Funding Unit Portal, complete the Request to Pay (RTP) Service Providers / Suppliers Form, and review it with you to ensure everything’s correct.
+This is where you’ll decide the amount of funding you want to ‘assign’ to Meridian.

 At Home Program

 The At Home Program (AHP) is designed to support children and teens with a severe disability or complex health care needs.
 An application must first be submitted to At Home Program before funding can be set up through a therapy provider.